tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 **Creating a view to handle the request:**

-The view is called when the url path is referenced in the template via the url name.
+The view is called when the URL path is referenced in the template via the URL name.
 The view itself should specify the HTTP request method and perform operations to do work on the database.
 The view also should have render and redirect returns to handle what template is shown to the user and what shows up for the user after the request is processed.

 Here is an example of the `updateProject` view: